wschuma/TeensyLCR/README.md

 The user can perform OPEN and SHORT correction used to eliminate stray admittance, residual impedances and other measurement errors.
 The correction uses the currently selected test frequency (spot correction).

+#### List Sweep

+The sweep function scans the frequency over the component under test with up to 30 points.
+It can sweep the frequency linearly or logarithmically.
+Results are presented in a table.
+If a USB flash drive is connected, the table sweep results are saved as a text file.

 ## Additional Features

 ### USB Host